 The AeroPress always makes a high-quality coffee with a smooth flavor.
 With a smaller grind size, it can brew in one minute (which is the fastest we have found).
 The maker is durable and easy to take with you, even camping or to other rough places.
+At home, it takes up very little counter space.
 Clean-up is easy and you can choose between metal or paper filters.

 - Great tasting coffee

 Hario V60 is the coffee connoisseur’s choice.
 This simple device sits on top of your cup.
 Inside, it has grooves to channel the coffee in the best way.
 The ideal cup of coffee requires pouring the water into those grooves in a circle, taking about three minutes with a slow pour.
 But you can still make an excellent cup by simply pouring the water over the top.
 Through this and other choices you can control the flavor of your coffee.
 Additionally, the plastic model is the most affordable of all our top choices.